 There are considerable expenses involved in moving, plus you’ll have to give your realtor at least 6% of the sale price once it’s finalized.
 So the longer you stay in one home, the more money you can save as a result.

 It’s a great feeling to buy your first home; it’s your baby and there’s so much you want to do with it.
 However, there’s a unique responsibility that comes with being a homeowner, before, as well as, after the process.

 You have to be mentally and financially prepared to face all the challenges and duties about to come your way when buying your first home.

-If you truly feel that your financial situation is secure enough and you can handle all the normal expenses while being able to pay off your mortgage and other house-related expenditures, it’s time to take the leap.
-Homeownership is, at the end of the day, one of the most rewarding parts of growing up.
+If you truly feel that your financial situation is secure enough and you can handle all the normal expenses, in addition to paying off your mortgage and other house-related expenditures, it’s time to take the leap.
+Homeownership is one of the most rewarding parts of adulthood.

 Related article: First Home Buying Tips and Tricks